1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/nsm-and-csm.md

 ![enter image description here](https://i.imgur.com/8RabcTG.png)

 - now you see the process tree **calc.exe | PID: 2092** and this calc.exe start **cmd.exe** of course this is not looking good?
-- now we identified that this a persistence technique also now we know where is the file in on the drive.
+- now we identified that this a persistence technique also now we know where is the file on the drive.

 ## Monitoring Data Sources Table